Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/PHP-F3-ImageServer.md

 ## An example application: the ImageServer

 The strategy in this example is to build an application that will allow us to upload images (or in principle any kind of file), see the images we have uploaded, and delete them if desired.
 We will also want to be able to show the images as standardised thumbnails as well as at whatever size they were uploaded.
-To do all this, we will use a simple database to maintain information about the images.
+To do all this, we will use a simple database to maintain information about the images (which is a form of non-standard metadata, additional to the standard kind of metadata often stored in [EXIF](https://en.wikipedia.org/wiki/Exif) format in the image file itself).
 The application is complicated by the fact that for security reasons we need to store the uploaded images "above the web root", where they cannot be directly accessed by potentially malicious code; but all the same we will need some way of having a URL for each image, so that we can show them on web pages.

 As always, there are many different ways this could be done, and many different possible architectures even for such a small application.
 In the chosen approach, the code is written using the Fat-Free Framework (F3).
 This allows us to define a quite nice separation between code that drives the presentation of the images, and code that drives the manipulation of the database etc. The concept is a loose application of the Model-View-Controller (MVC) pattern, but not very strict because no particular adherence to this pattern is enforced by F3.

 The complete code can be downloaded from the main notes page, and it's best to look at the snippets discussed below in their context in the whole application, which also includes other useful comments in the code.
-Note that the application also requires a database with a table, here called "picdata_fff", that contains the fields _id, picname, picfile_ and _pictype_, which are used respectively to store an auto-incremented id, an arbitrary name or label entered by the user, the file name and the MIME type of each uploaded image.
+Note that the application also requires a database with a table, here called "picdata_fff", that contains the fields _id, filepath, title_ and _type_, and _thumbnail_ which are used respectively to store an auto-incremented id, the file name, an arbitrary title or label entered by the user, the MIME type of each uploaded image, and the filename of the thumbnail image that our code will create.
 If you have any questions about any of it, do just [email me](mailto:j.lee@ed.ac.uk).

 ### 1. The ImageServer class